ajs-voices/once-upon-a-dream/scenes/012-they-dont-know.md

 I laughed.
 "No, Baboo.
 He came into Fiore like he does every Monday.
 I cooked for them.
 Your favorite trio on the Chef's special."

-"Don't tell me it's the blue eyed one, Nox."
+"Don't tell me it's the blue eyed one, Angel."

 "Why?"